Queen's Edinburgh Rifles: 5th/6th Royal Scots

 After arriving in France on 22 March the weak 1/5th RS was assigned to Line of communication (LoC) duties in April 1916.
 Then on 15 May it was amalgamated with the 1/6th Royal Scots to form the 5th/6th Bn.
 Having contributed large drafts to the 1/4th (QER) Bn, 1/6th Bn did not leave the Lothian Bde until 5 September 1915 and went to Egypt where it joined the Western Frontier Force (WFF) on 20 November.
 After serving with the WFF in the Senussi Campaign it was sent to France on 27 February 1916 for LoC duties on the Western Front.
-1/6th arrived at Marseilles on 15 May 1916 and was immediately amalgamated with 1/5th.
+1/6th arrived at Marseille on 15 May 1916 and was immediately amalgamated with 1/5th.

 On 29 July the combined 5th/6th RS joined 14th Bde in 32nd Division.
 The 32nd was a Kitchener's Army formation that had been bolstered by the Regular 14th Bde.
 It had suffered heavy casualties on the First day of the Somme (1 July) and 5th/6th Royal Scots replaced one of its shattered battalions.

 At dawn on 16 November, 14th Bde took over an ill-defined section of line forming a defensive flank to the attacks being made in the Battle of the Ancre Heights.
 Following a fall of snow and chilling rain, the brigade was ordered to push the flank forward 500 yd towards 'Ten Tree Alley' when the rest of the division attacked on 18 November.
 Little headway was made in this last gasp of the Somme offensive.

 The division took part in minor operations along the Ancre in January and February 1917, and then followed the German retreat to the Hindenburg Line (Operation Alberich) in March and April.
 During this pursuit the 32nd Division carried out the British Army's first open warfare operation on the Western Front since 1914.
 By nightfall on 1 April, 14th Bde had reached Holnon Wood.
 At 05.00 on 2 April it put in a successful attack and captured this large wood.